Desperadus/PhyloBuilder/README.md

 ## Installation

-Before using the tools, ensure you have Python 3.9+ installed on your system.
+Before using the tools, ensure you have Python 3.9+ and git installed on your system.
 Then, install the toolkit using pip:

 ```bash
 pip install git+https://github.com/Desperadus/PhyloBuilder.git